 “Come and see” is T-ball witnessing.
 It is up to the church to create a reputation that will empower the witness.
 As a believer learns to handle the harder stuff coming in, the reputation of the church will not be as important to their individual witness.
 But there should always be new believers that need to first step up to the tee.

 When people “come and see”, the church needs to be prepared with systems and a process whereby those with more experience can create opportunities to share the Gospel.

 Experienced believers may even get to the point where they can share with a really tough crowd.
 This may be, while Paul went to the Gentiles, all of the other disciples, for the most part, stayed with the Jews.
 God loves the tough crowds, too.
 But, in this journey, many others will hear about Jesus along the way.

 Does it really matter who tells your near neighbor about Jesus, as long as they are told?
-Does it matter more that your neighbor is told than the neighbor 3 doors down?
+Does it matter more that your neighbor is told than the people 3 doors down?
+5 Blocks away?
 A church – or churches working together in a community – who provide the reputation, motivation, resources, training and experience necessary for T-ball witnessing through “Bigs” evangelism will be The Church.
 Many neighbors will be told.
 Many more than with the Near Neighbor Focus.

 They just won’t all be your… neighbor.

 3 thoughts on “The Problem with My Neighbors”